fitnr/svgis/docs/cli.rst

                                       valid EPSG code (e.g. epsg:4456), a valid proj4 string, a file containing a proj4, "utm", "file" (use existing), "local"
-                                      (generate a local projection)
+                                      (generate a local projection).
       -s, --simplify FACTOR           Simplify geometries.
-Accepts a float, which it the ratio of points to keep in each geometry
+Accepts an integer between 1 and 100, the percentage points in each geometry to retain
-      -n, --no-clip                   Don't clip shapes to bounds.
-Faster, but possibly larger files
+      --clip / -n, --no-clip          Clip shapes to bounds.
+Slower, produces smaller files (default: clip).
       -x, --no-viewbox                Draw SVG without a ViewBox.
 May improve compatibility.
-      -l, --inline-css                Inline CSS.
-Slightly slower, but required by some clients (Adobe Illustrator)
+      -l, --inline / --no-inline      Inline CSS.
+Slightly slower, but required by some clients (e.g. Adobe) (default: do not inline).
       -h, --help                      Show this message and exit.